Michael Nesmith: Return to the Monkees

-In 2016, Nesmith contributed vocally and instrumentally to the Monkees' 50th anniversary album Good Times!.
+In 2016, Nesmith contributed to the Monkees' 50th anniversary album Good Times!.
 He additionally contributed a song, "I Know What I Know", and was reportedly "thrilled" at the outcome of the album.
-Despite not touring with Dolenz and Tork for the majority of the Monkees' 50th-anniversary reunion in 2016, Nesmith did twice fill in for the ailing Peter Tork and appeared for the final show of the tour, which featured the three surviving band members (the last show to do so).
-At the end of the final show, Nesmith announced his retirement from the Monkees, never to tour again.
+Despite not touring with Dolenz and Tork for the majority of the Monkees' 50th anniversary reunion in 2016, Nesmith did twice fill in for the ailing Peter Tork and appeared for the final show of the tour.
+It was the last time the three surviving Monkees performed as a group.

 In 2018, Nesmith and Dolenz toured together as a duo for the first time under the banner "The Monkees Present: The Mike and Micky Show".
-The tour was cut short four dates out due to Nesmith having health issues (he was flown back home and proceeded to have quadruple bypass surgery).
+The tour was cut short four dates out due to Nesmith having health issues.
+He was flown back home to undergo quadruple bypass surgery.
 He contributed two songs to the Monkees' 13th studio album, Christmas Party (the group's first Christmas album), released on October 12, 2018.

 In 2019, Nesmith and Dolenz reunited again to make up the cancelled dates of the tour and adding several more dates, including a planned tour of Australia and New Zealand.
 Nesmith and Dolenz announced a follow-up tour, "An Evening with the Monkees", to begin in early 2020.
 The tour was delayed, however, due the COVID-19 pandemic.
 It was announced by Nesmith and Dolenz on May 4, 2021, that the Monkees would disband following a farewell tour.
 Dubbed "The Monkees Farewell Tour", the tour consisted of over 40 dates in the United States from September to November.
 However, because of restrictions due to the ongoing COVID-19 pandemic, they were not able to play shows in Canada, the UK or Australia.
 The final date of the tour was held on November 14, 2021, at the Greek Theatre in Los Angeles.